MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 Microsoft Copilot is the AI-powered assistant that helps spark creativity, boost productivity, and eliminate tedious tasks.
 By chatting with Copilot in Business Central, you can ask questions and find business data using natural language.
 Here's what you can do:

 - Find business data for your company in Business Central.
-Use chat to look up (and open) data about entities/records related to business processes, such as customers, vendors, sales orders, and items, and more.
+Use chat to look up and open data about entities or records related to business processes, such as customers, vendors, sales orders, items, and more.
 For example, ask Copilot: "Show me the latest sales order for Adatum."

+  By working together with the analysis assist feature, Copilot can also aggregate data for you.
+Prompting chat to group records or perform calculations, such as summing or averaging, generates an analysis tab displaying the results.
 - Get explanations or step-by-step guidance on various tasks.
 For example, ask "Help me understand dimensions" or "How do I post a sales order."
 - Understand the purpose and typical use of individual fields.
 When you choose **Ask Copilot** in a tooltip for a field, chat opens with an Explain prompt for the field name and Copilot provides information about it.
 Copilot links to the articles it referenced, so it's easy to verify the description.